 8- Barentin Statue of Liberty

-This resin replica of the statue of liberty in Barentin France was originally made for the 1969 film The Brain ( Le Cerveau), a French comedy directed by Gérard Oury.
+This resin replica of the Statue of Liberty in Barentin, France, was originally made for the 1969 film The Brain ( Le Cerveau), a French comedy directed by Gérard Oury.
 She now stands on a small mound made of dirt and grass at the centre of a roundabout “Carrefour de la liberté.”
 She measures 3.5 m tall and weighs approximately 3.5 tons.

-The original replica of the Statue of Liberty in Bordeaux at place Picard was melted by the Nazi’s for its precious metal and removed for its symbolism.
+The original Statue of Liberty in Bordeaux at place Picard was melted by the Nazis for its precious metal and removed for its symbolism.

 ***a signed casting from Bartholdi

-Near the city of Limoges France, in Chateauneuf La Forêt is another replica cast by Bartholdi himself
+Near the city of Limoges, France, in Chateauneuf La Forêt is another replica cast by Bartholdi himself.

 13- Chaumont Air Base of Chaumont-Semoutiers.

-Located 3KM southwest of Chaumont is the Chaumont air base, (renamed Quartier Général d’Aboville), a French Army artillery base in France.
+Located 3KM southwest of Chaumont is the Chaumont airbase (renamed Quartier Général d’Aboville), a French Army artillery base in France.
 Built in the 1930s, it’s home to the 48th fighter bomber wing, renamed the “Statue of Liberty Wing” on July 4th, 1954 and remains the only U.S. Air Force unit with both a name and a numerical designation.

-After the name change, the wing’s comptroller discovered the factory that produced the actual Statue of Liberty was only 25 miles from Chaumont and the original moulds still existed.
-The factory agreed to cast a three-meter replica of the statue for $1,700.
-Money raised by The wing by raffling off a 1956 French Ford Versailles sedan.
+After the name change, the wing’s comptroller discovered the factory that produced the actual Statue of Liberty was only 25 miles from Chaumont, and the original moulds still existed.
+The factory agreed to cast a three-meter replica of the Statue for $1,700—money raised by The wing by raffling off a 1956 French Ford Versailles sedan.
 You can read more about this forgotten airfield.

 Colmar is the birthplace of Auguste Bartholdi.

-The 12-metre high resin statue of liberty was created to commemorate the 100th-anniversary of Auguste Bartholdi’s death.
+The 12-metre high resin statue of Liberty was created to commemorate the 100th-anniversary of Auguste Bartholdi’s death.

-Standing in the main square opposite the town hall is a white replica of the Statue of liberty, offered to the town In 1990 by Air France to thank the many emigrants who made the trip across the Atlantic.
+Standing in the main square opposite the town hall is a white replica of the Statue of Liberty.
+It was offered to the town In 1990 by Air France to thank the many emigrants who made the trip across the Atlantic.

 17- Lugné: in Cessenon-sur-Orb

-Lugné is a hamlet (a small settlement smaller than a village) where you’ll find a resin replica made by the Musée Bartholdi de Colmar (the birthplace of Bartholdi ).
-What sets this replica apart is that it used to be on the bow of a plushy yacht, Maxim’s des Mer.
-Pierre Cardin designed the ship’s interior for Jean Miguel, in the style of the famous Maxim’s restaurant which Cardin owned.
-(Jean Miguel was a famous singer in France from Switzerland.°
+Lugné is a hamlet (a small settlement smaller than a village) where you’ll find a resin replica made by the Musée Bartholdi de Colmar (Bartholdi’s birthplace).
+What sets this replica apart is that it used to be on the bow of a plushy yacht called “Maxim’s des Mer.”
+Fashion designer Pierre Cardin designed the ship’s interior for Jean Miguel in the style of the famous Maxim’s restaurant, which Pierre Cardin owned.
+(Jean Miguel was a famous singer in France from Switzerland.

-The story behind how the statue ended up on the bow of a boat is interesting.
+The story behind how the Statue ended up on the bow of a boat is interesting.

 It had a piano bar, casino, boutique, massage room, hair salon, outdoor pool, Jacuzzi, stained-glass windows and famous French chefs to prepare meals served to guests in a huge dining room on red velvet chairs. (source)

 While in the New York Harbor, she became an exclusive affair for celebrity bashes during the party of the century, Liberty Weekend, a four-day party thrown in honour of Miss Liberty and the centennial 4th of July festivities.
 The boat attracted celebrities such as Elizabeth Taylor, Esther Williams, Kirk Douglas, KennyRogers and Lorne Green.
-Rockers ZZ Top played for close to 400 stars and fans on board. (source).
+Rockers Z.Z.
+Top played for close to 400 stars and fans on board. (source).
 Robin Leach even filmed an episode for his iconic television series Lifestyles of the Rich and Famous on the boat.